kris-kuiper/JS-Validator/README.md

 We will handle:
 -- Creating a new validator instance
--- Execute the validation and retreive the error messages -- The special required rule
+-- Execute the validation and retrieve the error messages -- The special required rule
 -- All other rules (34 rules)
--- Date formating
+-- Date formatting
 -- Combining fields
 -- Events
 -- Custom messages